ombhojane/ChaloKisaan/README.md

 2. **Interactive Visualizations**: Farmers can choose a service and generate interactive visuals to preview how the service would be implemented on their farm.

+3. **Service Description**: Farmers can choose a service name and tailor the agrotourism service according to their preferences.
-3. **Service Description**: A large language model (LLM) provides a brief description of the business model, budget, and other essential details for the selected service.
+Google's Gemini Pro LLM provides a brief description of the business model, budget estimations and other essential details for the selected service.

 ## How to Setup